-Truth is, there are a lot of different factors that trigger certain behaviors.
+Truth is, there are a lot of different factors that trigger certain behaviours.
 And while justifying them may be a task for Psychology professionals, one thing is clear: Our mind is a trainable thing.

-Mastering self-control can be a painful process, specially if we are trying to break habits but, a life spent avoiding pain doesn’t result in goals getting accomplished.
+Mastering self-control can be a painful process, especially if we are trying to break habits but, a life spent avoiding pain doesn’t result in goals getting accomplished.
 It might be an easier life in the short term, but it won’t necessarily be a better life later on.

 It is very important to reflect on our attitude towards our daily choices and take a good look if we are sabotaging our success by going for whatever is easy rather than what will contribute to the life we want to live.